 Forbes magazine has named Rollins’ Crummer Graduate School of Business the top MBA program in Florida in its biennial ranking of the nation’s best business schools.

-For the second time in a row, the Rollins College Crummer Graduate School of Business has been ranked the No. 1 MBA program in Florida and the No. 51 MBA program in the nation by Forbes magazine.
+The Rollins College Crummer Graduate School of Business has been ranked the No. 1 MBA program in Florida and the No. 44 MBA program in the nation by Forbes magazine.

-The 2019 rankings mark the 10th time Forbes has ranked the Crummer Graduate School of Business first among Florida schools.
+The 2017 rankings mark the ninth time Forbes has ranked the Crummer Graduate School of Business first among Florida schools.
 Known for its distinguished faculty, intimate class sizes, innovative programs, and strong alumni network, Crummer develops global business leaders and innovators through high-quality, experiential education.

-“The Forbes ranking truly demonstrates the benefits of being a Crummer graduate in a diverse and changing landscape,” says Rollins President Grant Cornwell.
-“Our students are succeeding in a highly competitive global marketplace based on the skills, knowledge, and overall experience they received while at Crummer under the mentoring of outstanding faculty.
+“The Forbes ranking truly shows the benefits of being a Crummer graduate,” says Rollins College President Grant Cornwell.
+“Our students are succeeding in a highly competitive marketplace based on the skills, knowledge, and overall experience they have received while at Crummer under the mentoring of outstanding faculty.
 Crummer alumni benefit from their education the first year out, yes, but the value of a Crummer degree shines throughout one’s career.”

 May 19, 2022